mkro298/AR-Builder-Coach/README.md

 - jumper wire
 - usb cable

-With that inventory, the remaining prototype flow can still be reproduced.
+So long as the user manually inputs or types a list of items separated by commas from this inventory, the remaining prototype flow can still be reproduced.

 ---
 ## 3. Feasible plans screen